 The COVID 19 pandemic has pushed us apart physically, but cinemas and their audiences are still finding ways to come together, through watch parties, exclusive previews, tweet-alongs and VOD//venue partnerships.

-Film Feels Connected is a season designed to spotlight innovation across BFI FAN, to promote your online activity during lockdown and to help cinemas, festivals and societies access support to try out new activity.
+Film Feels Connected was a season designed to spotlight innovation across BFI FAN, to promote online activity during lockdown and to help cinemas, festivals and societies access support to try out new activity.

-Apply for funding up to £1,500 to help enhance your event, put toward marketing or speaker costs, or cover tech and hosting fees.
+Funding awards of up to £1,500 were available to help enhance events, put toward marketing or speaker costs, or cover tech and hosting fees.

-Use the hashtag #filmfeels or #filmfeelsconnected to link to our season, or find other events taking place.
+Use the hashtag #filmfeels or #filmfeelsconnected to link to the season's activity on social media.

-Please note funding opportunities for Film Feels Connected closed on 3 July 2020.
+The final funding call for Film Feels Connected closed on 3 July 2020.

 Funding (closed 3 July 2020)

-Major Programmes funding is available for costs up to £1,500 to help you try out new online activity.
+Major Programmes funding was available for costs up to £1,500.

-Applications can be made to us any time before 3 July 2020 and we will make decisions in two rounds, in the middle of June, and at the beginning of July 2020.
+Applications were eligible if received before 3 July 2020 and we made decisions in two rounds, in the middle of June, and at the beginning of July 2020.

-To find out more about funding conditions and eligibility, read our funding guidance below.
+To find out more about funding conditions and eligibility, read the funding guidance below.